OpsHubProduct/OIM-Documentation/docs/connectors/plm.md

 - **`reverseLinkType`**: The type of link from the other item back to this one

 > **Important**: You only need to include fields in the JSON that you want to customize.
 Standard fields that work correctly don't need to be listed.
-> **Note**: Refer to [Get Internal Field Names for Windchill PLM Entities](#get-internal-field-names-for-windchill-plm-entities) to learn how to retrieve the exact entity and field internal names for your Windchill instance.

 ### JSON Configuration Examples:
 1) Make the `status` field writable (set `readOnly` to `false`):